 If you think of yourself as an extroverted introvert, it probably means you’re an introvert at heart — but you may be more outgoing than other introverts because your personality falls closer to the middle of the spectrum.

 Join the introvert revolution.
 Subscribe to our emails.
 One email at a time, we’re empowering introverts and sensitive people to embrace their strengths — and to start seeing their nature as a good thing.
 You’ll get one email every Friday.
 No spam.
 Click here to subscribe.

 Are you an extroverted introvert?
 If so, you’ll recognize yourself in these 10 signs.

 1. Your energy level is closely tied to your environment.

 You’re sensitive to your surroundings.
-It matters how your environment looks, what kind of music is playing, how many people are present, and the noise level.
-The ambiance of a place can either energize or drain you, depending on if it fits your preferences.
-A loud rock concert in a crowded stadium might be overwhelming — but an up-close-and-personal acoustic set at your favorite club is soothing.
+To you, it matters how your environment looks, what kind of music is playing, how many people are present, the noise level, etc..
+The ambiance of a place can either energize or drain you, depending on whether it fits your preferences.
+A loud rock concert in a crowded stadium might be overwhelming, but an up-close-and-personal acoustic set at your favorite club is soothing.